Gender equality in the workplace: Has Covid-19 set us back?

 Millions of Indian women are trapped in forced marriages

-The labour force participation rate of Indian women is among the lowest in the world.
-Only Yemen, Iraq, Jordan, Syria, Algeria, Iran, the West Bank and Gaza have a lower female labour force participation rate than India.
+The labor force participation rate of Indian women is among the lowest in the world.
+Only Yemen, Iraq, Jordan, Syria, Algeria, Iran, the West Bank, and Gaza have a lower female labor force participation rate than India.
 In 1990, the rate in India was 30.3%.
 By 2019, it had fallen to 20.5%, according to the World Bank.
 Although the rate for men has decreased slightly over the past years, it is almost four times higher than that of women at 76.08% in 2019.
 This does not mean that four out of five women stay at home, but that a great number of women work in the informal economy.
 Not only are they left out of the statistics, but they are also underpaid and often mistreated at work.
 While this work in the informal economy is real, its value remains largely unknown.

 Since India’s first lockdown, women working in the informal economy have been affected severely.
 Such jobs were the first to disappear.
-Without rights, many working women had no choice but to return to their parents’ homes in villages.
-But work, even if unofficial, had represented the possibility of escaping the family home, its violence and, in particular, the forced marriages that remain common.
+Without rights, many working women had no choice but to return to their parent’s homes in villages.
+But work, even if unofficial, had represented the possibility of escaping the family home, its violence, and, in particular, the forced marriages that remain common.
 For others, work had provided an escape from abusive husbands.
 Stuck at home and unemployed, Indian women have faced an increase in domestic violence.
 Made vulnerable by the pandemic and without the income once earned by girls in the household, families have forced the latter into marriage.
 There has also been an increase in forced marriages among very young girls.